Neil Cossons: Life and career

-He was one of the founders of the Association of Independent Museums (AIM) and its chairman from 1978 to 1983 when he was appointed president, a position he still holds.
+Cossons was one of the founders of the Association of Independent Museums (AIM) and its chairman from 1978 to 1983, when he was appointed president.

-Cossons was appointed an Officer of the Order of the British Empire (OBE) in 1982 and knighted for services to museums and the heritage in 1994.
-He is a Fellow of the Museums Association (FMA 1970) and a Life Fellow of the Society of Antiquaries of London (FSA 1968).
-A member of the Newcomen Society for the history of engineering and technology since 1963, Cossons was president from 2001 to 2003 and awarded the society's Dickinson Memorial Medal in 2001.
+Cossons was appointed an Officer of the Order of the British Empire (OBE) in the 1982 Birthday Honours and knighted for services to museums and heritage in 1994.
+He was a Fellow of the Museums Association (FMA 1970) and a Life Fellow of the Society of Antiquaries of London (FSA 1968).
+A member of the Newcomen Society for the history of engineering and technology since 1963, Cossons was president from 2001 to 2003 and was awarded the society's Dickinson Memorial Medal in 2001.
 In 2016, he was appointed a Trustee of the National Heritage Memorial Fund/Heritage Lottery Fund.

-Other appointments include: president of the Association for Industrial Archaeology (1977–80); member of the Design Council (1990–94); non-executive director of British Waterways Board (1995–2001); Collier Professor in the Public Understanding of Science in the University of Bristol (2001–02); president of the Royal Geographical Society (2003–2006) He has been an honorary professor at the University of Birmingham since 1994.
-Cossons holds honorary doctorates from fourteen British universities, was awarded the President's Medal of the Royal Academy of Engineering in 1993, and appointed an honorary fellow of the RIBA in 2002.
+Other appointments included: president of the Association for Industrial Archaeology (1977–80); member of the Design Council (1990–94); non-executive director of British Waterways Board (1995–2001); Collier Professor in the Public Understanding of Science in the University of Bristol (2001–02); president of the Royal Geographical Society (2003–2006) He has been an honorary professor at the University of Birmingham since 1994.
+Cossons held honorary doctorates from fourteen British universities, was awarded the President's Medal of the Royal Academy of Engineering in 1993, and appointed an honorary fellow of the RIBA in 2002.

-Cossons is "Britain's leading authority on the industrial heritage" and has advised on matters of conservation and management widely in the UK and overseas.
+Cossons was described as "Britain's leading authority on the industrial heritage" and advised on matters of conservation and management widely in the UK and overseas.

-In 1997 he received an honorary doctorate from the University of Bath.
+In 1997, he received an honorary doctorate from the University of Bath.

+Cossons died on 29 March 2026, at the age of 87.